-- Aspirational target of net zero GHG emissions in our oil sands operations and our commitment to the Oil Sands Pathways to Net Zero initiative's ambition of net zero GHG emissions by 2050 in Canada's oil sands operations.

-- Establishment of targets, for example, a new methane target of 50% reduction in NA E&P methane emissions by 2030 from a 2016 baseline was announced in August 2021.

-- Canadian Natural's balanced portfolio of light, synthetic, and heavy crude oil and natural gas represents one of the strongest and most diverse asset portfolios of any energy producer in the world.
-The strength of our assets, along with our integrated GHG Emissions Management Strategy, positions Canadian Natural to be resilient in a lower carbon emissions future.

-- Canadian Natural has developed a pathway to reduce emissions intensity below the global crude average.
-This pathway includes CCUS projects, methane reduction projects, natural gas production and further advancements in technology.
-Leveraging technology and innovation have led to significant reductions in Canadian Natural's GHG emissions.
+- Aspirational target of net zero GHG emissions in our oil sands operations and our commitment to the Pathways Alliance's ambition of net zero GHG emissions by 2050 in Canada's oil sands operations. - Establishment of targets, for example, a new corporate absolute Scope 1 and 2 GHG emissions reduction target of 40% reduction by 2035 from a 2020 baseline was announced in November 2022. - Canadian Natural's balanced portfolio of light, synthetic, and heavy crude oil and natural gas represents one of the strongest and most diverse asset portfolios of any energy producer in the world.
+The strength of our assets, along with our integrated GHG Emissions Management Strategy, positions Canadian Natural to be resilient in a lower carbon emissions future. - Technology and innovation are keys to success in a lower carbon emissions future.
+We are investing in developing technologies to create value, enhance performance and reduce emissions today and into the future.
+These investments include CCUS projects, methane reduction projects and further advancements in technology.
+Leveraging technology and innovation have led to significant reductions in Canadian Natural's GHG emissions. - Canadian Natural is also exploring opportunities to convert bitumen from Alberta's oil sands into valuable products that do not require combustion, contributing toward reducing scope 3 emissions.